 The best and easiest time to adopt an Operating Agreement is when the company is formed.
 I have seen too many sad member disputes that could have been avoided with a good Operating Agreement.
 An Operating Agreement is like insurance, i.e., if you never need it, you don’t miss it, but if you need it and don’t have it, you may suffer greatly.

-For the reasons why I strongly urge multi-member Arizona limited liability companies to put their agreements in writing and adopt a comprehensive Operating Agreement, see my article entitled “Arizona Limited Liability Company Operating Agreement FAQ.”
+The reasons why I strongly urge multi-member Arizona limited liability companies to put their agreements in writing and adopt a comprehensive Operating Agreement, see my article entitled “Arizona Limited Liability Company Operating Agreement FAQ.”

 KEYTLaw Operating Agreement Preparation Service